Carlos Diego Ferreira: Ultimate Fighting Championship

-In his debut, Ferreira faced Colton Smith at UFC Fight Night: Swanson vs. Stephens on June 28, 2014.
+In his debut, Ferreira faced Colton Smith at UFC Fight Night 44 on June 28, 2014.
 He won the fight via submission (rear-naked choke), winning a Performance of the Night bonus for the victory.

 For his second fight in the promotion, Ferreira faced Ramsey Nijem at UFC 177 on August 30, 2014.
 He won the back and forth battle via technical knockout due to punches, winning another bonus (this time as Fight of the Night).

 Ferreira next faced Beneil Dariush on October 25, 2014, at UFC 179.
 He lost the fight via unanimous decision.

 Ferreira faced Dustin Poirier on April 4, 2015, at UFC Fight Night 63.
 He lost the fight via knockout in the first round.

 Ferreira faced Olivier Aubin-Mercier on January 30, 2016, at UFC on Fox 18.
 He won the fight by unanimous decision.

 Ferreira was expected to face Abel Trujillo on May 29, 2016, at UFC Fight Night 88.
 However, Ferreira was removed from the fight on May 13 after it was announced that he had been flagged for a potential anti-doping policy violation.
 He was replaced by promotional newcomer Jordan Rinaldi.

 On December 21, 2016, Ferreira accepted a 17-month sanction by the US Anti-Doping Agency for an anti-doping violation after declaring the use of a product that listed and contained a prohibited substance and testing positive for another prohibited substance.

-Ferreira faced Jared Gordon on February 18, 2018, at UFC Fight Night: Cowboy vs. Medeiros.
+Ferreira faced Jared Gordon on February 18, 2018, at UFC Fight Night 126.
 He won the fight via TKO in the first round.

 Ferreira was expected to face John Makdessi on December 8, 2018, at UFC 231.
 However, on November 28, 2018, it was reported that Makdessi was removed from the card and was replaced by Jesse Ronson.
 However, on December 4, 2018.
 It was announced that Ronson was pulled out of the fight due to being too heavy to safely make Lightweight and was released from UFC.
 Ronson was replaced by newcomer Kyle Nelson.
 Ferreira won the fight via TKO in the second round.

 Ferreira faced Rustam Khabilov on February 23, 2019, at UFC Fight Night 145.
 At the weigh-ins, Ferreira weighted at 157 pounds, 1 pound and over the lightweight non-title fight limit of 156.
 He was fined 20% of his purse which went to his opponent Khabilov.
 He won the fight by unanimous decision.

 Ferreira was scheduled to face Francisco Trinaldo on May 11, 2019, at UFC 237.
 However, Ferreira was forced out of the bout on weigh-in day as he was deemed medically unfit due to a weight cutting issue.
 As a result, the bout was cancelled.

 Ferreira faced Mairbek Taisumov on September 7, 2019, at UFC 242.
 He won the fight by unanimous decision.